rm3l/BuildGuide/README.md

 ```
 Copy the example manifest from here into gedit: https://github.com/AnierinBliss/BuildGuide/blob/master/local_manifest.xml

-Now use Lineage-OS & TheMuppets Github as a refrence to edit local_manifest.xml to represent your device codname, kernel name, and vendor name.
+Now use Lineage-OS & TheMuppets Github as a refrence to edit local_manifest.xml to represent your device codename, kernel name, and vendor name.
 After you're done doing so, save it in Havoc-OS/.repo/local_manifests folder.
 If that folder isn't there, create it.

 ### Syncing the Source!
 Note: this will take a while and consume a lot of bandwith